ldutoit/ngsreads2microsats/README.md

 ## Summary

 This repository present a method to design microsatellites primers from any species using raw NGS reads even at low coverage.
 It can also be used to detect microsatellites in any genome.
 It is centered around [MSATCOMMANDER](https://code.google.com/archive/p/msatcommander/downloads), adding a few convenient cleaning and selecting steps as well as showing that it can be ran easily from raw reads by creating a fast assembly.
+Microsats can be useful for phasing as they have a lot of alleles.

 It works in 3 steps: